Xinglab/rMATS-long/README.md

                         The path to the updated.gtf file from ESPRESSO --gencode-gtf GENCODE_GTF
                         The path to a gencode annotation.gtf file.
-Can be used to identify the gene_name and Ensemble canonical isoform
+Can be used to identify the gene_name and Ensembl canonical isoform
   --diff-transcripts DIFF_TRANSCRIPTS
                         The path to the differential transcript results.
 Can